What You Need to Know About the Fair Housing Act

 What are some examples of violations of the Fair Housing Act?

-Even if the Fair Housing Act is created to protect against discrimination for the protected classes, violations are still common.
+Even if the Fair Housing Act is created to protect against discrimination for the protected classes, violations to fair housing laws are still common.
 Here are some examples to recognize if you find yourself in the same situation.

 - They applied to be a tenant, but the landlord informed them that the rental property is already occupied.
 Later, they discover that it was vacant at the time of their application.
 Instead, the landlord had chosen someone who belongs to another race.

-As a landlord, you must learn about the property laws of which affect you and the tenant.
+As a landlord, you must learn about the Florida property laws of which affect you and the tenant.
+Housing discrimination is not tolerated by the U.S. Department of Housing and Urban Development (HUD).
+Be aware that race, color, national origin, familial status, religion, sex, and disability are all protected classes under fair housing laws.
 It is in your best interest that you seek legal knowledge and consult with an expert before screening a tenant.
 This is also applicable when you create marketing material to avoid needlessly violating the Fair Housing Act.